First Boot and Pairing

 Pairing a New Base Station

-If you replace your base station or need to pair with a different unit, you can perform a factory reset to clear the stored pairing and start fresh:
+If you replace your base station or need to pair with a different unit, use Forget Base to clear the stored pairing:

-- The RTC will restart and the getting started wizard will appear again
+5. The RTC will restart and the getting started wizard will appear again, ready to pair with a new base station

 Encrypted Communication